JurjenBokma/SmallCppProjectMakefile/README.md

     make

-To remove all the generated files:
+To remove all the generated files (which should seldom be necessary):

     make clean